akruszewski/gibl/manuscript/chapter3.md

      utxo-rewarded)))
 ```

-We are using `set-union` which will produce elements that are found in two sets, and `set-subtract` which will produce elements that are found in the first set but not in the second set.

-There is another special thing about `add-transaction-to-blockchain`.
-Given a blockchain and a transaction, it returns a new - updated blockchain.
-This newly returned blockchain will be our latest blockchain since the previous one does not contain the transaction.
+There is another special thing about `add-transaction-to-blockchain`: given a blockchain and a transaction, it returns a new - updated blockchain.
+This newly returned blockchain will be the latest blockchain since the previous one will not contain this new transaction.
+This way, we avoid mutating the previous blockchain.

-This procedure will determine the balance of a wallet - the sum of all unspent transactions for the matching owner:
+Next, we will create a procedure that will determine the balance of a wallet - the sum of all unspent transactions for the matching owner:

 ```racket
 (define (balance-wallet-blockchain b w)